abacusmodeling/abacus-develop/doc/input-main.md

     [back to top](#input-file)
 - diago_cg_maxiter<a id="diago-cg-maxiter"></a>
     - *Type*: Integer
-    - *Description*: Only useful when you use ks_solver = cg or ks_solver = david.
+    - *Description*: Only useful when you use ks_solver = cg or ks_solver = dav.
 It indicates the maximal iteration number for cg/david method.
     - *Default*: 40

     [back to top](#input-file)
 - diago_david_ndim<a id="diago-david-ndim"></a>
     - *Type*: Integer
-    - *Description*: Only useful when you use ks_solver = david.
-It indicates the maximal dimension for david method.
+    - *Description*: Only useful when you use ks_solver = dav.
+It indicates the maximal dimension for the Davidson method.
     - *Default*: 10

     [back to top](#input-file)